vigyuka/Fortigate/FMG-cert-exporter/README.md

 /api/v2/monitor/system/certificate/download
 ```

+---

-## License
+# License

 This project is released under the MIT License.

 See the `LICENSE` file for details.

+---

+# Disclaimer

+This project is not an official Fortinet product.

+Use it at your own risk.

+Always test in a non-production environment before deployment.

+---

-## Author
+# Author

 Gyorgy Virag
 vgyuri75@gmail.com

-## Disclaimer

-This script is not an official Fortinet product.

-Use it at your own risk and test in a non-production environment before deployment.